Blue-Kachina/fmcuttingboard/FMCuttingBoardPluginRoadmap.md

 ### 7.1 — Plugin Settings

-- [ ] Add a settings/configuration UI page in IDE settings for the plugin
+- [x] Add a settings/configuration UI page in IDE settings for the plugin
-- [ ] Add options such as:
+- [x] Add options such as:
-  - [ ] Custom base directory for saved XML files (default `.fmCuttingBoard`)
+  - [x] Custom base directory for saved XML files (default `.fmCuttingBoard`)
-  - [ ] Custom filename format for new XML files
+  - [x] Custom filename format for new XML files (default `fmclip-{timestamp}.xml` -- and update the routine to include the `fmclip-` prefix also)
-  - [ ] Toggle for automatic clipboard format detection nuances (if applicable)
-- [ ] Persist settings using IDE’s settings mechanism
+- [x] Persist settings using IDE’s settings mechanism
-- [ ] Add tests (if supported) for settings persistence
+- [x] Add tests (if supported) for settings persistence

 ### 7.2 — Advanced Behaviors (Optional)

-- [ ] Provide optional preview dialog before writing to clipboard
+- [ ] Provide optional preview dialog before writing to clipboard (add toggle in settings)
 - [ ] Add quick actions or context menu entries in Project View or Editor (if beneficial)

 ---